-- Students must complete general education requirements and requirements for the BS.
-These are reflected in the "Suggested Degree Plan" below. - 2.
-In addition to general education requirements and requirements for the BS degree, students must complete two semesters of a foreign language (1410, 1420). - 3.
-Beyond the 21 hours of required courses in Sociology, students should select 15 hours of Sociology courses related to their occupational goals. - 4.
-In the senior year, majors must complete a field internship (SOC 4690) related to their applied sociological training and minor concentration. - 5.
-Enrollment in the internship requires completion of all other course work in the major and the following minimum grade-point averages: an SWT GPA of 2.0, a GPA of 2.25 in the major and a GPA of 2.0 in the minor.
+- 3. In the senior year, majors must complete a field internship (SOCI 4690) related to their applied sociological training and minor concentration. - 4.
+Enrollment in the internship requires completion of all other course work in the major and the following minimum grade point averages: a Texas State GPA of 2.00, a GPA of 2.25 in the major and a GPA of 2.00 in the minor. - 5.
+In addition to general education requirements and requirements for the BS degree, students must complete two semesters of a foreign language (1410, 1420).